Cheryl Watson’s Tuning Letter Delivers z/OS Tuning, Hardware Picks, and Performance Tips

 Aug 5, 2025

-Mark Wilson is a globally recognized thought leader and international speaker in mainframe security and technology, as well as a passionate advocate for all things Z. He has more than 40 years’ of experience across numerous industries and diverse mainframe environments.
-Mark serves as the Chief Editor and Producer of Cheryl Watson's Tuning Letter and the Technical Director at Vertali.
-Mark is also the Region Manager for Guide Share Europe (GSE) UK and has been awarded IBM Champion status for multiple years.
-For more information email: info@vertali.com
+Mark Wilson is a globally recognized thought leader and international speaker in mainframe security and technology, as well as a passionate advocate for all things Z. With more than 40 years of experience, Mark serves as the Editor of Cheryl Watson's Tuning Letter and as the Technical Director at Vertali.
+He is a multi-year IBM Champion and a Planet Mainframe Influential Mainframer.

 We are delighted to announce that Cheryl Watson’s Tuning Letter 2025 No.2 is now available.